OlivierMounicq/CSharpNotes/Memory-Management/01-Memory.md

 - the static variable (even if the static variable type is a value type)
 - the array (even if the nested variable type is a value type)

-The CLR instantiate them on the SOH but not Double[] which is instantiated on the LOH.
+The CLR instantiate them on the SOH but not ```cs Double[] which is instantiated on the LOH.

 ## 5. The stack vs the heap